hendricius/the-bread-code/basics/common-problems-faq.md

 dough dying.
 Periods of 3 weeks can easily be survived by your mother dough.

-#### In which temperature should I store the mother dough?
+#### At which temperature should I store the mother dough?

 The temperature impacts on how long it takes until your mother dough is ready for baking.
 If you can wait for 7 days, store the dough somewhere in your kitchen.
 If you store the mother dough in a warmer environment it will be ready faster for baking.
-A temperature of around 18-25 degrees is advised.
+A temperature of around 18-25 degrees celsius is advised.
 It would be really interesting to test whether a temperature of below 15 still allows for the mother dough to grow.
 Similarly very humid/super hot areas need exploring.